-Product Type Maximum Pragmatic Level Comments Category 1 Not Necessary Acceptable Exposure Level derived from QRA Lip Products of all types (solid and liquid lipsticks, balms, clear or colored, lip wax , etc.) Products that contain sunscreen or sun-block are not listed separately and are included in the major product type (e.g. lip creams containing sunscreen are included in the lip products category).
-Due to the possibility of ingestion of small amounts of fragrance ingredients, materials present in the fragrance compound for use in this category must be approved for use in food, meaning that all ingredients should be listed as having "no safety concern", for example by the Joint FAO/WHO Expert Committee on Food Additives (JECFA) and/or as Generally Recognized As Safe (GRAS) in accordance with the US Federal Food, Drug and Cosmetic Act Toys This product type has been placed in Category 1 based on the absence of exposure data.
-Should exposure data become available, these product types may be re-categorized.
-Due to the possibility of ingestion of small amounts of fragrance ingredients (if oral exposure is foreseeable), materials present in the fragrance compound for use in this toy category must be approved for use in food, meaning that all ingredients should be listed as having "no safety concern", for example by the Joint FAO/WHO Expert Committee on Food Additives (JECFA) and/or as Generally Recognized As Safe (GRAS) in accordance with the US Federal Food, Drug and Cosmetic Act.
-Waxes for mechanical hair removal This product type has been placed in Category 1 based on the absence of exposure data.
-Should exposure data become available, these product types may be re-categorized.
-Category 2 Not Necessary Acceptable Exposure Level derived from QRA Deodorant and Antiperspirant Products of all types (spray, stick, roll-on, under-arm and body, etc.) Fragranced Bracelets These product types have been placed in Category 2 based on the absence of exposure data and on assumptions which include the occluded use on skin.
+T Product Type Maximum Pragmatic Level Comments Category 1 Not Necessary Acceptable Exposure Level derived from QRA Lip Products of all types (solid and liquid lipsticks, balms, clear etc.) Products that contain sunscreen or sun-block are not listed separately and are included in the major product type (e.g. lip creams containing sunscreen are included in the lip products category).
+Due to the possibility of ingestion of small amounts of fragrance ingredients, materials present in the fragrance compound for use in this category must be approved for use in food, meaning that all ingredients should be listed as having "no safety concern", for example by the Joint FAO/WHO Expert Committee on Food Additives (JECFA) and/or as Generally Recognized As Safe (GRAS) in accordance with the US Federal Food, Drug and Cosmetic Act Children's Toys IFRA prohibits the use of fragrance materials and mixtures in toys or other children's products where there is the likelihood of mouth contact.
+Following the criteria established by the toy industry, these include: 1) toys for children less than 3 years of age; 2) any toy designed and intended to go into the mouth; and/or 3) those toys for which mouth contact is reasonably foreseeable.
+This product type has been placed in Category 1 based on the absence of exposure data.
+Should exposure data become available, these product types may be recategorized.
+Due to the possibility of ingestion of small amounts of fragrance ingredients from the use of the aforementioned allowable product categories (such as oral care, lip products or certain types of toys), materials present in the fragrance compound must not only comply with IFRA Standards but must also have an approved flavour materials status as defined by the IOFI Code of Practice.
+Category 2 Not Necessary Acceptable Exposure Level derived from QRA Deodorant and Antiperspirant Products of all types including any product with intended or reasonably foreseeable use on the axillae or labelled as such (spray, stick, roll-on, underarm, deo-cologne and body spray, etc.) Nose Pore Strips Fragranced Bracelets These product types have been placed in Category 2 based on the absence of exposure data and on assumptions which include the occluded use on skin.
 Should exposure data become available, this product type may be re-categorized.

-Product Type Maximum Pragmatic Level Comments Category 3 Not Necessary Acceptable Exposure Level derived from QRA Hydroalcoholic Products Applied To Recently Shaved Skin Eye Products of all types (eye shadow, mascara, eyeliner, eye make-up, eye masks, eye pillows, etc.) Men's Facial Creams, Balms Tampons Baby Creams, Lotions, Oils Body Paint for Children These product types have been placed in Category 3 based on the absence of exposure data, with the assumption that this product is similar to a baby cream/lotion/oil.
+Product Type Maximum Pragmatic Level Comments Category 3 Not Necessary Acceptable Exposure Level derived from QRA Hydroalcoholic Products applied to recently shaved skin (includes After Shave) Eye Products of all types (eye shadow, mascara, eyeliner, eye make-up, eye masks, eye pillows, etc.) including eye care Men's Facial Creams, Balms Tampons Baby Creams, Lotions, Oils Body Paint for Children These product types have been placed in Category 3 based on the absence of exposure data, with the assumption that this product is similar to a baby cream/lotion/oil.
 Should exposure data become available, this product type may be re-categorized.